molML/BME_data_analysis/index.md

 ---
 # Advanced programming and biomedical data analysis
 {: .no_toc }
-This is the material for the 8CC00 course at TU/e - Welcome!
+This is the material for the 8CC00 course (TU/e, Biomedical Engineering Department) -- Welcome!

 This notebook was made with ❤️ by [Francesca Grisoni](https://www.tue.nl/en/research/researchers/francesca-grisoni/).\
 Other key [contributors](#contributors) are acknowledged for their support.